Skip to main content

 Apply multiple exact edits to one file in a single call.

-Use this when several independent edits belong in the same file.
-For one change, prefer edit.
+Preferred over repeated edit calls on the same file: single response, atomic across all edits, and faster on large files.
 For cross-file work, call the relevant tools per file instead of trying to batch across files.

 Supported entry forms: